-As many following the resource space will know, oil has fallen drastically as of late, while lithium has been a relative bright spot.
-That said, it’s worth taking a look at how weak oil prices could affect the energy metal.
+As many following the resource markets will know, oil has fallen drastically as of late, while lithium has been a relative bright spot in the resource space.
+That said, it’s worth taking a look at how weak oil prices could effect the market for the energy metal.

 First off, the idea that falling oil prices could have a negative effect on electric vehicle (EV) demand isn’t anything new.
 Certainly, cheaper prices at the pump could tempt consumers away from buying that new Tesla Motors (NASDAQ:TSLA) car, and Chris Berry, president of House Mountain Partners and co-editor of the Disruptive Discoveries Journal, has previously said that could in turn have an impact on lithium demand.

 “[W]ith oil prices at four-year lows, this has finally filtered through to lower gas prices (in the US),” he told Lithium Investing News in interview late last year.
 “Continued softening in gas prices could adversely affect EV demand, and indirectly take some of the focus off of lithium exploration or development plays.”

 Cheap oil has already had a negative effect on other green energy sectors, namely, solar.
 According to an article from ETF Trends, the Guggenheim Solar ETF (NYSEARCA:TAN) and the Market Vectors Solar Energy ETF (NYSEARCA:KWT) have lost about 14 and 11 percent, respectively, over the past three months, and oil’s weak performance is likely to blame.

 Back on the lithium side of things, Berry has pointed to Tesla as “the bellwether for battery-grade lithium demand.”
 Notwithstanding all of the excitement surrounding Elon Musk and his lithium-ion battery gigafactory, the analyst stated that negative effects from a delay in the roll out of new models or a miss of sales targets could trickle down to the lithium space as well.